John-S1233/EnsembleNet/README.md

 The architecture of EnsembleNet consists of several components:

 1. **Data Input**: The CIFAR-100 dataset is used as the primary dataset for training and evaluation.
-2. **Model Generation**: Multiple models are generated based on different architecture types:
+2. **Model Generation**: Multiple models are generated based on different architecture types and hyperparameters:
    - Transformer
    - Convolutional Neural Network (CNN)
    - Densely Connected Convolutional Network (DenseNet)